gmscofield/sbom-generator/SbomGT/README.md

     -v, --version       Version of the tool
-    -i, --input         Input path of software package, default is current path -o, --outfile       Output file path of SBOM, default is stdout -f, --format        Output format of SBOM, choose from txt or json, default is txt -l, --level         SBOM level, choose from 1, 2 or 3, default is basic level of SBOM (Level 1) --model             SBOM Model, choose from SPDX, CycloneDX or OSSBOM, default is OSSBOM --tree              Present the whole Dependency Tree in the SBOM document
+    -i, --input         Input path of software package, default is current path -o, --output       Output file path of SBOM, default is stdout -f, --format        Output format of SBOM, choose from txt or json, default is txt --model             SBOM Model, choose from SPDX, CycloneDX or OSSBOM, default is OSSBOM --env               Running environment of software package, default is None

 Example: